-USAID has been a driving force for innovation in malaria vaccine development for more than five decades, evolving from initially supporting basic research in academic settings to now supporting a broad range of activities from preclinical testing to conducting clinical trials.
-In the 1970s, the USAID Malaria Vaccine Development Program (MVDP) supported research that would culminate in the culture of the malaria parasite, an achievement that was arguably the most important advance in malaria research in the twentieth century.
-This advance accelerated malaria drug and vaccine development and contributed to other areas of research.
-Subsequently, USAID MVDP supported work that led to the discovery of a key component of the parasite (the circumsporozoite protein) that enabled the first clinical trial of a peptide-based malaria vaccine and led to the development of the first WHO-recommended vaccine against malaria—RTS,S.
+USAID has been a driving force for innovation in malaria vaccine development for more than five decades—evolving from supporting basic research in academic settings to partnering on a broad range of activities, from preclinical testing to conducting clinical trials.
+In the 1970s, the USAID Malaria Vaccine Development Program (MVDP) supported research that would culminate in the culture of the malaria parasite—an achievement that was one of the most important advances in malaria research in the twentieth century.
+This groundbreaking research accelerated malaria drug and vaccine development and contributed to other areas of research.
+Subsequently, USAID MVDP supported work that led to the discovery of a key component of the parasite (the circumsporozoite protein).
+This discovery enabled the first clinical trial of a peptide-based malaria vaccine and led to the development of the first WHO-recommended vaccine against malaria—RTS,S.

 A Long History of Dedicated Support for Impactful Research and Innovation

 USAID MVDP partnered with the Walter Reed Army Institute of Research (WRAIR) on the development and evaluation of the first vaccines that would target the blood stage of the malaria parasite.
 These vaccines were tested in malaria-endemic regions in collaboration with PATH in Kenya and with National Institute of Allergy and Infectious Diseases (NIAID) in Mali.